top of page

 • Greet your pet using Fear Free techniques

-• Feed, walk, clean up, and engage your pet
+• Feed, walk, clean, and engage your pet

 • Administer medications if needed